ErosolarAI/code-cli/ADVANCED_FEATURES.md

 ### What It Does

-Loads user-defined slash commands from `~/.bo/commands/*.json`—the same customization point Claude Code exposes—so operators can codify macros, playbooks, or onboarding checklists without touching TypeScript.
+Loads user-defined slash commands from `~/.bo/commands/*.json`—the same customization point exposed by the prior toolkit—so operators can codify macros, playbooks, or onboarding checklists without touching TypeScript.

 ### Implementation